 6. What are the landlords obligations?

 Any landlord may accept Section 8 tenants simply by stating so.
 No formal contract or registration is needed with a PHA office to advertise the property as accepting Section 8 tenants.
-All that is needed to advertise the property as accepting Section 8 is the landlord's approval to do so.
+All that is needed to advertise the property as a Section 8 rental is the landlord's approval to do so.

 After a Section 8 tenant is found, be sure to check that they have a current 'Request for Tenancy Approval' form in their packet.
 Also, the local PHA (Public Housing Authority) office must first approve your rental property as an eligible housing unit before a lease can be signed with your tenant.
 This can be done by contacting your local PHA office and providing them with some basic information about your rental property.
 Once the housing unit has been approved, the family receiving assistance and the landlord sign a lease for at least a year.
 At the same time the lease is signed, the landlord and the PHA sign a housing assistance payments contract that expires at the the same time as the lease.